Tutoring supports faculty with solutions tailored to the specific class. Some forms of tutoring assistance include:

 Refer a student- Students are much more likely to take advantage of tutoring services when their instructors recommend it.
 We’re happy to sign off on a tutoring receipt or run a report for you.

 Embedded Tutors – Adding a designated tutor to your course by posting their hours in Canvas or your syllabus is a highly visible encouragement to students to reach out for help.
-Tutors can also facilitate in class as well provide one-on-one tutoring, and they can set dedicated tutoring hours for the students in your class.
+Tutors can facilitate in class as needed, then provide one-on-one tutoring during tutoring's regularly scheduled hours.

-Supplemental Instruction (SI) – For high-challenge courses, regularly scheduled, supplemental review sessions are a proven method for reaching students who are sometimes reluctant to attend tutoring.
-SI leaders work with instructors to support class, coordinate content, and report response.
-For more on how to use SI in your course, see the NLC Supplemental Instruction course in Canvas
+Supplemental Instruction (SI) – For high-challenge courses such as Math 1314 and English 1301, SI is a proven method for reaching students who are sometimes reluctant to attend tutoring.
+SI leaders work with instructors to provide support in class as needed and through regularly scheduled review sessions.
+For more on SI, see the NLC Supplemental Instruction course in Canvas

 For more information, contact Kathy Bryson at email@example.com or (210) 486-5615.